roboconf/roboconf.github.io/en/user-guide-snapshot/configuring-the-web-consoles.md

 <img src="/resources/img/web-console-ipojo.jpg" alt="The iPojo page in Karaf's web console" class="gs" />

 By default, the port is 8181.
-When you start one of the Karaf distributions for the first time, a **jetty.xml** file is created under Karaf's **etc** directory.
+When you start one of the Karaf distributions for the first time, a **org.ops4j.pax.web.cfg** file is created under Karaf's **etc** directory.
 You can change the port and other web settings by editing this file.
 This configuration is also used by the DM's web administration.

+Please, refer to [PAX Web's wiki](https://ops4j1.jira.com/wiki/display/paxweb/Configuration) for more details.
+To configure HTTPS with the console, please [read this page](security-and-https-console.html).
-More information can be found at [http://karaf.apache.org/manual/latest/users-guide/webconsole.html](http://karaf.apache.org/manual/latest/users-guide/webconsole.html).
+Information can also be found at [http://karaf.apache.org/manual/latest/](http://karaf.apache.org/manual/latest/).